A Level results day

 Among them is Mantas Jonaitis (pictured above), who is looking forward to starting his accountancy and finance degree at the University of Liverpool.
 He achieved a B in maths, a B in further maths, a B in computer science and a distinction in business.

-He was at work when he received an email conforming his place and said he was singing under his breath as he worked!
+He was at work when he received an email confirming his place and said he was singing under his breath as he worked!

 Mantas encouraged our upcoming Year 13s to aim high when it comes to university applications.